palpalani/laravel-sqs-queue-json-reader/README.md

 `php artisan queue:work sqs-json`

-For production, use supervisor with the following configuration.
+For `production`, use supervisor with the following configuration.

 ```
 [program:sqs-json-reader]